slashstars/EventLandingPageTemplate/README.md

 # EventLandingPageTemplate

-This is a (relatively) simple event landing page for your event.
-It's based on Bootstrap and uses AngularJS for databinding.
-Different translations are support via the angular-translate module.
+This is a (relatively) simple event landing page.
+A Live Demo is available <a href="http://slashstars.com/eventLandingPageTemplate/Index.html">here</a>.
+The template is based on Bootstrap and uses AngularJS for databinding.
+Translations in different languages are integrated via the <a href="https://angular-translate.github.io/">angular-translate</a> module.

-To start using the template open js/EventInformation.js.
-The eventInfo JS object you see there is used for databinding event data.
-Now Simply replace the data in eventInfo with your own data.
+The placeholder event data is located in <b>js/EventInformation.js</b>.
+Specifically the <b>eventInfo</b> JS object has it:<br>
+    <b> var eventInfo = { ... }.</b>

+You can simply replace the data in <b>eventInfo</b> with your own data or assing a new object to that variable elsewhere in the code.
+We don't have documentation for the format and support properties of the object.
+You'll have to reverse engineer it from the placeholder.
+It shouldn't be too hard.

-You will also need to setup the singup for at the bottom (done in js/main.js).
+You will also need to hookup the singup form to your WebAPI in <b>js/main.js</b>.
+You have find and replace this part:<br>
+    <b> $http({
+                url: '---- YOUR WEB API URL GOES HERE ----' ... })</b>

+And you'll also need to setup the reCAPTCHA for the form:<br>
+    <b> $scope.recaptchaPublicKey = '---- YOUR PUBLIC KEY GOES HERE ----'; </b>

-Finally you can head over to /style.
-Do some tweaking and better integrate this template with the style of the app around it,
+Finally head over to <b>style</b> and customize the colors, background img etc.